unfoldingWord/uw-content-validation/src/demos/book-packages-check/README.md

   // Lines starting with // are ignored -- you can add or remove // as desired
   // Specifying maximumSimilarMessages and extractLength is just to show off options
-  // —those fields are not necessary (or normal) here maximumSimilarMessages='4' // Default is 3 (0 means don't suppress)
+  // —those fields are not necessary (or normal) here maximumSimilarMessages='4' // Default is 3 (0 means don't suppress any)
   // extractLength='20' // Default is 15
   // cutoffPriorityLevel='200' // Default is to detect all errors/warnings
   //sortBy='ByRepo' // Default is 'ByPriority'; also have 'ByRepo' and 'AsFound'